Learning Programmatic Idioms for Scalable Semantic Parsing: Related Work

 Neural encoder-decoder models have proved effective in mapping NL to logical forms \cite{dong2016} and also for directly producing general purpose programs \cite{iyer-EtAl:2017:Long,iyer2018}. \newcite{ling2016} use a sequence-to-sequence model with attention and a copy mechanism to generate source code.
 Instead of directly generating a sequence of code tokens, recent methods focus on constrained decoding mechanisms to generate syntactically correct output using a decoder that is either grammar-aware or has a dynamically determined modular structure paralleling the structure of the abstract syntax tree (AST) of the code \cite{rabinovich-stern-klein:2017:Long,krishnamurthy-dasigi-gardner:2017:EMNLP2017,yin-neubig:2017:Long}. \newcite{iyer2018} use a similar decoding approach but use a specialized context encoder for the task of context-dependent code generation.
 We augment these neural encoder-decoder models with the ability to decode in terms of frequently occurring higher level idiomatic structures to achieve gains in accuracy and training time.

-Another different but related method to produce source code is with the help of sketches, which are code snippets containing slots in the place of low-level information such as variable names and arguments. \newcite{dong2018coarse} generate sketches as intermediate representations to convert NL to logical forms; \newcite{hayati2018} retrieve sketches from a large training corpus and later modify them for the current input; \newcite{murali2018neural} use a combination of neural learning and type-guided combinatorial search to convert existing sketches into executable programs, whereas \newcite{nye2019learning} additionally also generate the sketches before synthesising programs.
-While we don't explicitly generate sketches, we find that our idiom-based decoder learns to generate commonly used programming sketches with slots, and fills them in during subsequent decoding timesteps.
+Another different but related method to produce source code is using sketches, which are code snippets containing slots in the place of low-level information such as variable names, method arguments, and literals. \newcite{dong2018coarse} generate such sketches using programming language-specific sketch creation rules and use them as intermediate representations to train token-based seq2seq models that convert NL to logical forms. \newcite{hayati2018} retrieve sketches from a large training corpus and modify them for the current input; \newcite{murali2018neural} use a combination of neural learning and type-guided combinatorial search to convert existing sketches into executable programs, whereas \newcite{nye2019learning} additionally also generate the sketches before synthesising programs.
+Our idiom-based decoder learns to produce commonly used subtrees of programming syntax-trees in one decoding step, where the non-terminal leaves function as slots that can be subsequently expanded in a grammer-aware fashion.
+Code idioms can be roughly viewed as a tree-structured generalization of sketches, that can be automatically extracted from large code corpora for any programming language, and unlike sketches, can also be nested with other idioms or grammar rules.

 More closely related to the idioms that we use for decoding is \newcite{allamanis2014mining}, who develop a system (HAGGIS) to automatically mine idioms from large code bases.
-They focused on finding idioms that are interesting and explainable, e.g., those that can be included as preset code templates in programming IDEs.
-Instead, we learn idiomatic structures that are frequently used and can be easily associated with natural language phrases in our dataset.
+They focus on finding interesting and explainable idioms, e.g., those that can be included as preset code templates in programming IDEs.
+Instead, we learn frequently used idioms that can be easily associated with NL phrases in our dataset.
 The production of large subtrees in a single step directly translates to a large speedup in training and inference.

+Concurrent with our research, \newcite{shin2019program} also develop a system (PATOIS) for idiom-based semantic parsing and demonstrate its benefits on the Hearthstone \cite{ling2016} and Spider \cite{yu2018spider} datasets.
+While we extract idioms by collapsing frequently occurring depth-2 AST subtrees and apply them greedily during training, they use non-parametric Bayesian inference for idiom extraction and train neural models to either apply entire idioms or generate its full body.